LattePandaTeam/Docs/content/alpha_edition/os.md

 <center>![](https://i.imgur.com/LVEID2G.jpg?1)</center>

 Select your keyboard layout.
-If you're unsure of what this is, you can use the detect keyboard layout option.
+If you're unsure of what this is, you can use the "detect keyboard layout" option.
 Follow the instructions on screen and it should be relatively simple.
 Click continue.

 <center>![](https://i.imgur.com/Fl0Qhxo.jpg?2)</center>